Call4Cloud | MMP-C | Autopilot | Device Preparation

 After spending some more time on google, we found out a couple of things.

-*The first one was mentioning the “rearm” period of 90 grace days when the Windows Activation would expire and wants to be activated.
+*The first one mentioned the “rearm” period of 90 grace days when the Windows Activation would expire and wants to be activated.

-*The second one was mentioning there could be a delay up to four days before the cache expires and your Windows version would be upgraded as shown below.
+*The second one mentioned there could be a delay of up to four days before the cache expires, and your Windows version would be upgraded, as shown below.

-*The Third one was mentioning the fact that devices that have been upgraded will attempt to renew licenses about every 30 days.
+*The Third one mentioned the fact that devices that have been upgraded will attempt to renew licenses about every 30 days.

-We read all of those articles multiple times and our conclusion was to just have patience!
-At some point in time, Windows will reach out to the Microsoft Activation Service and it will convert your Windows 10 Business to Enterprise.
+We read all of those articles multiple times, and our conclusion was to just have patience!
+At some point, Windows will contact the Microsoft Activation Service and convert your Windows 10 Business to Enterprise.

-How are we going to fix this if we don’t want to wait?
-I guess we need to find a CMD command on the problem device to force it to re-check the subscription licenses.
-After spending yet again some more time on Google, we came across this nice one-liner
+How will we fix this if we don’t want to wait?
+We need to find a CMD command on the problem device to force it to re-check the subscription licenses.
+After spending yet again some more time on this issue, this is the command you need to use to fix it!

 rundll32 clipc.dll,ClipCleanUpState